draveness/DKChainableAnimationKit/README.md

 # DKAnimationKit(Swift)

 DKAnimationKit is a DSL to make animation easy on iOS with **Swift**.
-Which is a rewritten for [JHChainableAnimations](https://github.com/jhurray/JHChainableAnimations)
+Which is a rewritten for [JHChainableAnimations](https://github.com/jhurray/JHChainableAnimations) by [jhurray](https://github.com/jhurray)

 Thanks for jhurray's [permission](https://github.com/jhurray)